What is StabiLens?

 How Heavy is Each StabiLens Gimbal Rings?

 An empty StabiLens ring is only about 21 grams.
 That’s about the same weight as two sharpies.
-A fully loaded ring weighs just over half a pound (234 grams).
+A fully loaded ring weighs just over half a pound (261 grams).
+You only need to add as much weight as it takes to match the center of balance of your reference lens.

 How Heavy Are The Weights?

-Each weight is about 12g.
+Each Tungsten Alloy weight is 12g.
+Each Stainless Steel weight is 5g.
 You can place 20 weights in every StabiLens™ Gimbal Ring.

 What Is Tungsten Alloy?

-Tungsten alloy is a safe, ultra-dense metal with 1.6X the density of lead.
+Tungsten alloy is a safe, ultra-dense metal with 1.6X the density of lead and doesn’t rust.

 Our Clients Say